Endogen/Telegram-Kraken-Bot/README.md

     - Check state of Kraken API

 ## Files
-In the following list you will find detailed information all the files that the project consists of - and if they are necessary to run the bot or not.
+In the following list you will find detailed information about all the files that the project consists of - and if they are necessary to run the bot or not.

 - __.gitignore__: Only relevant if you use [git](https://git-scm.com) as your Source Code Management.
 If you put a filename in that file, then that file will not be commited to the repository.
 If you don't intend to code yourself, the file is _not needed_.
 - __\_config.yml__: Automatically genereated file from GitHub that holds the theme-name for the [project page](https://endogen.github.io/Telegram-Kraken-Bot).
 This file is _not needed_.